Why Use TaskGuru's Free QR Code Generator?

 Want the full technical explanation?
 Read our complete guide to QR codes →

-What Can You Put in a QR Code?
+What Can You Encode in a QR Code?

 Website URL

 Link to any webpage, landing page, or product listing.
-Most common QR code use case.
+The most common QR code use case globally.

 https://yourstore.com